Things to Know About Insuring Chevrolet Vehicles

 Several Chevy models score higher than average when looking at collision repair costs.
 This in turn increases risk rating for those models, likely causing insurers to charge more for coverage.
-Models to watch for here include the Chevrolet Sonic, Trailblazer, Malibu and Cruze.
+Models to watch for here include the Chevrolet Sonic, Trailblazer, Malibu, and Cruze.
 Note that not all model years rate above average, and each insurance company addresses such trends in their own way.
 This is one reason why car insurance premiums vary widely between providers, even between the same vehicle with the same coverage.

 The only Chevy model with serious theft risk is the Avalanche.
 In 2015, it appeared twice on a list of most stolen vehicles in Canada for its 2003 and 2004 models.
 Contemporary anti-theft technology reduces the risk of theft.
 However, just as speeding tickets and other traffic offenses stay on your record, so to these 2015 statistics haunt the Avalanche.
 How individual insurers weigh this data is unknown.
 However, if you find insurance quotes higher for the Avalanche than similar vehicles in its class, this may be one reason.

-Chevrolet offers both the Corvette and the Camaro, classic North American muscle cars in the high performance tradition.
+Chevrolet offers both the Corvette and the Camaro, classic North American muscle cars in the high-performance tradition.
 Any vehicle so labelled costs its driver when buying insurance.
 Sports cars invite aggressive driving behaviour, in the eyes of insurance companies, so these models are classed as higher risks just for that potential.
 Whether a driver takes advantage of that performance doesn’t matter.
 A conservative driver wanting a sporty model may seek insurers who offer usage-based auto insurance plans.
-Those that include telematic devices report driving conditions such as acceleration and braking may help counter the risk potential of cars like Camaros and Corvettes.
+Those that include telematics devices report driving conditions such as acceleration and braking may help counter the risk potential of cars like Camaros and Corvettes.

 Known Issues with Chevrolet Vehicles

 As with most manufacturers, the Takata airbag recall affects certain Chevrolet vehicles.
 As well as the more recent recalls noted below, Chevrolet has an extensive list of older recalls, due to the large number of models the company sells.
-You can find a detailed list of Chevrolet recalls here.

 - Chevy Aveos from 2004 to 2008 are recalled for fires associated with the daytime running lights system.